o-t-w/blog/src/content/blog/popovers.md

 The fact that popovers work without JavaScript is nice, but toggling `display: none` on an element using JS was never challenging.
 Popovers do, however, bring far more to the table:

 - Popovers make use of the top layer.
-- Optional light-dismiss functionality: clicking outside of the popover will close the popover.
+- Light-dismiss functionality: clicking outside of the popover will close the popover.
 - Hitting the escape key will close the popover.
 - Focus management: when you open a popover, the next tab stop will be the first focusable element inside the popover.
 If you've focused an element within the popover and then close the popover, focus is returned to the correct place (this was tricky to get right with JavaScript).